-You, with the help of your manager or faculty mentor, are responsible for recording and managing your time off and leave.
-If you cannot schedule your time away in advance, your manager or mentor should be notified through established departmental procedures as soon as possible.
-You will utilize the online tool PlanMyLeave to submit and monitor time off and leave requests.
+You, with the help of your manager, are responsible for recording and managing your time off and leave.
+If you cannot schedule your time away in advance, your manager should be notified through established departmental procedures as soon as possible.

-For unscheduled paid or unpaid time off, you must report those hours in PlanMyLeave upon your return.
-If you are unable to submit those hours, your manager or mentor can submit your paid and unpaid time on your behalf.
+For unscheduled paid or unpaid time off, you must report those hours in your time reporting system upon your return.
+If you are unable to submit those hours in time to meet the payroll deadline, your manager can submit your paid and unpaid time on your behalf.